 However, not all women or couples will want this certificate following a pregnancy loss.

 The Miscarriage Association recommends that all women who experience pregnancy loss before 24 weeks gestation are offered some form of certification, while recognising that some will not want to take it.
-Some parents might feel that it is inappropriate, or adding to their distress, or inducing feelings of guilt.
+Some parents might feel that it is inappropriate, or that it adds to their distress, or induces feelings of guilt.

 It should be noted that this document would have no legal force, nor could its provision be enforced, either on any hospital or indeed on any patient.
 It would, however, offer an opportunity to increase the quality of care given to women who lose a baby before the legally recognised age of viability.